|Degree:||B.S., Electrical Engineering (biomed tech), Massachusetts Institute of Technology, 1992

 Psychology Today: Culturally Speaking

-Ethnic differences in symptoms of psychopathology and the role of ethnic identity
+Ethnic differences in psychopathology symptoms and the role of ethnic identity

 Psychometrics, scale development and validation